Divorce peacefully by agreement

 - Treat both spouses with kindness.

-Unlike divorce attorneys who treat spouses like adversaries and fight in court, a divorce mediator is:
+Unlike divorce attorneys who fight in court, a divorce mediator is:

-- Eager to help both spouses communicate effectively as they divorce.
+- Eager to help you communicate peacefully and effectively as you divorce.

-Working together we can make divorce peaceful—as peaceful as possible.
+Working together we can make your Pennsylvania divorce peaceful—as peaceful as possible.